LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 ### Paid only or Freemium?

-Using a pay wall to inhibit account creation seems like a win-win but aren't there benefits of a free plan?
+Using a paywall to inhibit account creation seems like a win but aren't there benefits of a free plan?
 Maybe a free plan with credit card validation as an additional measure?

 ### Email verification?